-The goal of transport policy is to make effective decisions concerning the allocation of transport resources, including the management and regulation of existing transportation activities, while transport planning concerns their effective implementation.
-Thus, transport policy can be concomitantly a public and private endeavor, since undertaken within an organizational context, strategically allocating resources.
-Still, governments are often the most involved in the policy process since they either own, manage or regulate many components of the transport system and have levels of jurisdiction over existing transportation modes.
+The goal of transport policy is to make effective decisions concerning the allocation of transport resources, including managing and regulating existing transportation activities.
+In contrast, transport planning concerns their effective implementation.
+Thus, transport policy can be concomitantly a public and private endeavor since undertaken within an organizational context, strategically allocating resources.
+Still, governments are often the most involved in the policy process since they either own, manage, or regulate many components of the transport system and have levels of jurisdiction over existing transportation modes.
 Governments also often perceive that it is their role to manage transport systems due to the essential public service they provide, in addition to imposing a regulatory framework.

-Yet, many transport systems, such as maritime and air transportation, are privately owned, with firms servicing international markets that are able to set their own policy.
-However, there are substantial geographical variations in ownership, with the United States having a history of private involvement while Europe, China, India, and Japan have relied more on public ownership and operations.
+Yet, many transport systems, such as maritime and air transportation, are privately owned, with firms servicing international markets that are able to set their policy.
+However, there are substantial geographical variations in ownership, with the United States having a history of private involvement.
+At the same time, Europe, China, India, and Japan have relied more on public ownership and operations.
 The standard rule is that the public sector usually provides transport infrastructure and the regulatory framework while the private sector assumes the provision and operations of many modes and terminals.

 Public policy is the means by which governments attempt to reconcile social, political, economic, and environmental goals and aspirations with reality.
 These goals and expectations change as the society evolves, and thus a feature of policy is its changing form and character.
 Policy tends to be dynamic and evolutionary.